alanwhite/sub-lic-spec/Sample_EULA.md

    - Validate the migration request
    - Deactivate the license on the old device
    - Activate the license on the new device

+e) **Device Management**: When managing enrolled devices via the portal, the portal connects to Our servers to:
+   - List all enrolled devices for your account
+   - Revoke device certificates
+   - Generate new enrollment tokens (subject to device limit)

 ### 3.4 Offline Operation (Premium Tier)
 Premium Tier features are designed to operate offline for the duration of your active subscription period.
 However, periodic network connectivity is required for license renewal and certificate management.
 Extended offline use beyond your subscription expiration date will result in loss of Premium functionality (reverting to Free Tier).